UniExeterRSE/LCAT-archived/README.md

-# Climate tool for ECEHH/Cornwall Council
+# Climate tool for ECEHH/Cornwall Council (Then Try This Legacy Version)

 A tool for connecting together scientific information across climate, health and policy in the UK.
 You can try the [prototype version